Tag24

 TAG24 NEWS is an online news outlet and mass media publisher that operates editorial offices and local channels in over 10 cities in Germany and the United States.
 It encompasses TAG24 NEWS Deutschland GmbH, which hosts TAG24.de and is based in Dresden, and TAG24 US at TAG24.com, with headquarters at One World Trade Center in New York City.
 TAG24.de is one of the top news websites in Germany by unique monthly visitors, and has a steady readership among English speakers at TAG24.com.

 Concept and Content

-TAG24.de and TAG24.com allow users to select a local channel featuring news from German and US regions or cities.
-Alternatively, they can opt for an overarching national channel that highlights stories from around the country and the world.
-All channels mix both regional and national content.
-The site is a single-page application, loading new content as the user scrolls down.

 TAG24.de has 10 editorial pages by region: Berlin, Chemnitz, Dresden, Erfurt, Frankfurt am Main., Hamburg, Cologne, Leipzig, Magdeburg, Munich, Stuttgart, and Thuringia.

-TAG24.com hosts US national news with a focus on New York City.

-The industry-leading news brand covers entertainment, politics, sports, breaking news, trending topics, animals, and lifestyle.

 History

 TAG24 launched on October 3, 2014, under the name Mopo24.
 It was intended to be the website of the Morgenpost Sachsen (Morgenpost Dresden and Morgenpost Chemnitz) regional newspaper.
 However, after tensions with the Hamburger Morgenpost, an unaffiliated publication which already had an online presence under mopo.de, the name was changed to TAG24.de in order to avoid confusion.
 After the name change in October 2016, the website's reach developed beyond Saxony and new editorial offices were opened across Germany.
 In Germany, Google News Showcase has signed partnerships with TAG24 and Sächsische Zeitung.